Do you want to learn how to start a blog?

 Something to remember – no idea, no matter how good, is truly unique.

 But, you have one thing others don’t have… unique experiences.
 You also have a voice like no other, along with a personality that will attract others similar to you.

 Are There Other Blogs Doing What You Wanna Do?

-Do a quick Google search and you’ll probably find a half a million websites using the same topic as you’re interested in.
+Do a quick Google search, and you’ll probably find half a million websites using the same topic as you’re interested in.